-- The work of Internal Audit. - The external auditor's Annual Audit Letter and other reports. - The role carried out by the Executive Director of Resources under s151 Local Government Act 1972 responsibilities. - The work of the Contract Management Teams in monitoring the work undertaken by Capita (the Council's contractor for financial business processes).
+- · The work of Internal Audit. - The external auditor's Annual Audit Letter and other reports. - The role carried out by the Executive Director of Resources under s151 Local Government Act 1972 responsibilities. - The work of the Contract Management Teams in monitoring the work undertaken by Capita (the Council's contractor for financial business processes, up to 5 January 2020, until these processes began to come inhouse).